Eschatologue/CM_wiki/docs/class/ranger/grove-keeper.md

 ### Level 11: Rooted Defense

-When you or a creature you can see within 30 feet is hit by an attack, you can use your **:rsc-r: Reaction**{ .rsc } to cover that creature in hard barks & thorns.
+When you or a creature you can see within 30 feet is hit by an attack, you can use your **:rsc-r: Reaction**{.rsc} to cover that creature in hard barks & thorns.
 The target gains **:trt-thp: Temporary Hit Points** equal to half your Ranger level, and the triggering damage is allocated to the Temporary Hit Point instead.

 ### Level 15: Consecrated Grounds

-As a **:rsc-b: Bonus Action**{ .rsc }, You beckon the Avatar of Nature to aid you in combat.
+As a **:rsc-b: Bonus Action**{.rsc}, You beckon the Avatar of Nature to aid you in combat.
 A large spectral Avatar appears and hovers for 1 minute in an unoccupied space that you can see within range.
 The avatar occupies that space and is invulnerable.
 It appears in the form of a **Great Stag**, An **Elder Treant** or A **Fey Dragon** (You can also choose it to be a different creature that is appropriate).

 Once during your turn, You can command it to move up to 30 feet (No action required).
 An aura radiates from the avatar in a 20-foot emanation for the duration and has the following features: